basementuniverse/content-manager/README.md

 };
 ```

-Register the loader when initialising the content manager:
+Register the processor when initialising the content manager:

 ```ts
 ContentManager.initialise({